Is Tupperware A Pyramid Scheme Scheme Or A Legit Business Opportunity?

-If you found this article searching the web, chances are you may have been considering joining Tupperware as a consultant, but were concerned that it may be a scam or a pyramid scheme.
+If you found this article searching the web, chances are you may have been considering joining Tupperware as a consultant, but felt concerned that it may be a scam or a pyramid scheme.

 Tupperware is a multi-level-marketing business, or an MLM.
 Often MLM’s are compared to pyramid schemes and in some cases, they can become indistinguishable.